-It's been quite a while since I've written a Fire Emblem: Awakening hub, so I'm going to write up one about a topic I'm sure everyone loves to read about (the best units in the game).
+It's been quite a while since I've written a Fire Emblem: Awakening article, so I'm going to write up one about a topic I'm sure everyone loves to read about (the best units in the game).
 I'll be listing those units I believe are a step above the rest and an integral part of any high-end army in this game.

 Before you keep reading, here are some things to keep in mind:

 - "Best of" lists are typically opinionated.
 In this case, while some of the best units of Fire Emblem: Awakening are clear and cut, others are not so much.
 So, if you disagree with some of my personal choices, keep that in mind.

 - Additionally, as this list will cover units attained all over the game, it's safe to assume that it will have spoilers.
-If you have just started playing Fire Emblem: Awakening, I recommend you wait until a later time to read this hub.
+If you have just started playing Fire Emblem: Awakening, I recommend you wait until a later time to read this article.
 Otherwise, feel free to keep reading!

 - This list is brought to you in no particular order.
 So, just because I mention unit X first doesn't necessarily mean that I consider them the best unit of all.

 - As compared to my individual unit hubs, this particular hub is going to gloss over a lot of things for the units I choose to put in the list.
-If you want more detailed information, don't hesitate to check out the rest of my Fire Emblem: Awakening hubs, also hosted on this very site.
+If you want more detailed information, don't hesitate to check out the rest of my Fire Emblem: Awakening articles, also hosted on this very site.

 So, without further ado, let us begin.